JoshMcMillen/BrewHand/extension-readme.md

 ### With BYOK (Bring Your Own Key)
 - Automatically uses your custom API keys
-- Applies quality-first prompts to any supported model
+- Applies BrewHand prompts to any supported model
 - Leverages model-specific strengths for optimal results

 ## 🐛 Troubleshooting